Barkley and Mach One Rules continue their great rivalry in Northwest’s biggest horse race

 Barkley and Mach One Rules are the top two local horses in the Longacres Mile, and they know each other well, having competed against each other 13 times.
 The question is which horse will be better Sunday.

-The rivalry began two years ago when they were just 3-year-olds, and they battled head-to-head down the stretch in three consecutive stakes races, each so close that it was decided by a photo.
+The rivalry began two years ago when they were just 3-year-olds, and they battled head-to-head down the stretch in three consecutive stakes races, each so close it was decided by a photo.

 Barkley beat Mach One Rules in each of those races, and it was just the start of what is certainly the greatest rivalry in the history of Emerald Downs.